pin-gao-cuhk/pin-gao_cuhk.github.io/_pages/research.md

 <details>
 <summary>Abstract</summary><sub>
-We study a position auction problem in which the revenue-maximizing auctioneer (platform) can use intervention to change the conditional click-through rate and per-click profit of each advertisement of the bidder (seller).
-This problem relates to live commercial markets, where the live broadcaster can determine the information presentation strategy.
-First, we show that it is NP-hard to find the optimal mechanism, and we provide a simple near-optimal mechanism that achieves a tight constant bound.
-Second, we illustrate that intervention will greatly change the price charing and position allocation rules: With (without) intervention, a higher type of seller may (will always) be allocated a lower (higher) position, and charged a lower (higher) per-click price.
-In addition, we find that intervention can improve the platform’s ability to discrimnate on sellers, while providing services to more sellers and reducing sellers’ competition, thus achieving a win-win situation.
+We study a position auction problem with intervention.
+Finding the optimal mechanism is NP-Hard, while a simple mechanism provides a tight constant bound.
+The non-trivial impact of intervention on the allocation and payment rules is studied.
   </sub>
 </details>